jworth/testclass/course/content/en/class2/intro.md

 published: true
 content_type: pre
 optional: false
-title: Introduction to Week 2
+title: Introduction to Class 2 - Interpretation
 description: >-
   Welcome to the second installment of Talking Pictures, a new kind of socially driven online course.
 This week we are finding out about interpretation in